 This article is part of our exclusive IEEE Journal Watch series in partnership with IEEE Xplore.

-Data storage has long contributed a significant portion of the computing industry’s carbon footprint, even representing as much as 1.8 percent of the United States’ total electricity consumption in 2014, according to a report by the
+Data storage has long contributed a significant portion of the total data center industry’s carbon footprint, with the latter representing as much as 1.8 percent of the United States’ total electricity consumption in 2014, according to a report by the

 Berkeley National Laboratory.
 Brad Johns, a veteran of IBM’s data-storage business and a data-storage consultant in Arizona, believes that the solution to data-storage sustainability, for the foreseeable future at least, lies in a piece of technology many might consider already outdated: the magnetic data tape.